 How to Find the Wi-Fi Password of your Current Network

-Your computer is connected to a Wi-Fi network but you do not remember the password that you had earlier used to connect to this particular WiFi network.
-Maybe you forgot the password or maybe the network administrator entered it directly without revealing the actual password to you.
+Imagine this scenario - your computer is connected to a Wi-Fi network but you do not remember the password that you previously used to connect to this particular WiFi network.
+Maybe you forgot the password over time, or perhaps the network administrator setup the Wi-Fi connection for you without providing the actual password to you.

 Find the WiFi Password on Windows